 How Much Does a Firefighter Earn in Colorado?

-The US Bureau of Labor Statistics has reported that Firefighters working in Colorado earned an above-average annual mean pay of $63,050 in 2019.
+The US Bureau of Labor Statistics has reported that Firefighters working in Colorado earned an above-average annual mean pay of $63,160 in 2020. $61,680 was the annual median salary for the year in the state of Colorado.